oerdnj/dp2025/main.typ

 === Local testing

 The local testing has been conducted on System76 Meerkat machine that features Intel® Core™ Ultra 7 155H processor.
-This processor includes 6 performance cores, 8 efficient cores and 2 low power efficient-cores.
-The full specification of the processor can be found at https://www.intel.com/content/www/us/en/products/sku/236847/intel-core-ultra-7-processor-155h-24m-cache-up-to-4-80-ghz/specifications.html.
+This processor includes 6 performance cores, 8 efficient cores and 2 low power efficient-cores #footnote[https://www.intel.com/content/www/us/en/products/sku/236847/intel-core-ultra-7-processor-155h-24m-cache-up-to-4-80-ghz/specifications.html].

 To achieve a stability in the benchmarks, the Intel® Turbo Boost and Hyper-Threading have been disabled, and the benchmarking has been pinned to the the 6 performance cores.
 The Intel® Turbo Boost has been disabled with `echo 1 | sudo tee /sys/devices/system/cpu/intel_pstate/no_turbo` command, the Hyper-Threading has been disabled using `echo off | sudo tee /sys/devices/system/cpu/smt/control` command and the performance cores has been selected using the `lscpu --all --extended` utility: